-5. Pre-Tax Treatment PERS Member Contributions.
+5. Pre-Tax Treatment of PERS Member Contributions

-To the extent permitted by applicable law, employee contributions toward the Employee's or County's PERS contributions made pursuant to this MOU will be deducted on a pre-tax basis pursuant to and in accordance with section 414(h)(2) of the Internal Revenue Code.
+To the extent permitted by applicable law, employee contributions toward the Employee's PERS contributions made pursuant to this MOU will be deducted on a pre-tax basis pursuant to and in accordance with section 414(h)(2) of the Internal Revenue Code.